SITONGRUC/race_identify/readme.md

 ## Project Overview
 This repository documents the technical approach used to infer race and ethnicity from large-scale professional profile data (e.g., LinkedIn).
 The methodology employs a hybrid approach, utilizing both name-based classifiers and computer vision (profile pictures) to maximize accuracy across different demographic groups.

-This approach is based on a review of recent literature, including *The Missing Link?* (Wang et al.), *LinkedOut?*, and the *Organizational Diversity Database*.
+This approach is based on a review of recent literature, including *LinkedOut?* (Evsyukova et al.), *The Missing Link?* (Wang et al.), and the *Organizational Diversity Database*.

 ## Methodology